Matt Borland: Career

-During the 2000 season, after an impressive season with Ryan Newman in the ARCA Bondo/Mar-Hyde Series, Borland and Newman made their NASCAR Cup Series debuts driving for the No. 02 Penske–Kranefuss Racing Ford at Phoenix, starting in 10th and finishing 41st after having engine issues.
+During the 2000 season, after an impressive season with Ryan Newman in the ARCA Bondo/Mar-Hyde Series, Borland and Newman made their NASCAR Cup Series debuts driving for the No. 02 Penske–Kranefuss Racing Ford at Phoenix, starting in tenth and finishing 41st after having engine issues.

 In 2001, Newman and Borland teamed up again for 7 races, again for the No. 02 team.
 In May, at Charlotte, Newman would qualify pole for the Coca-Cola 600, giving both Newman and Borland their first poles in cup competition.

 For the 2002 season, Borland became the crew chief of the No. 12 Penske Racing South Ford, driven by Ryan Newman during his rookie season.
-The pair would prove throughout the season that they could work well together, racking up a win at New Hampshire, 6 poles, 22 top tens, 17 top fives by the end of the season, finishing 6th place in the overall standings and winning the NASCAR Rookie of the Year in the process.
+The pair would prove throughout the season that they could work well together, racking up a win at New Hampshire, six poles, 22 top-tens, 17 top-Âfives by the end of the season, finishing sixth place in the overall standings and winning the NASCAR Rookie of the Year in the process.

 The pair returned to the No. 12 team for the 2003 season, with Dodges instead of Fords.
 The season didn't start very well, as Newman got involved in a wreck early on in the 2003 Daytona 500, finishing 43rd.
 However, the team would bounce back in March, winning the race at Texas, along with two poles at Atlanta and Bristol.
-The team would have a bad string of races in April, finishing outside of the top 35 four races in a row.
+The team would have a bad string of races in April, finishing outside of the top-35 four races in a row.
 Again the team bounced back getting the pole at Charlotte and also winning both the pole and the race a week later at Dover.
-Over the course of the season, the team would get 6 more wins and 7 more poles.
+Over the course of the season, the team would get six more wins and seven more poles.
 However, inconsistency plagued the team during the season, and despite having the most poles and wins through the season, they finished 6th overall in the standings.

-The 2004 season brought the pair back together again, this time for only 2 wins, and 9 poles, finishing 7th in the standings.
+The 2004 season brought the pair back together again, this time for only two wins, and nine poles, finishing seventh in the standings.